ludus-leonis/FreeBeeGee/docs/INSTALL.md

 ### Admin passwords

 `passwordCreate` currently contains a single, bcrypt hashed password.
 It will be required to create but not to join rooms.
 Set it to an empty string (`""`) for no password.

-You can generate a password hash using any bcrypt tool you like, for example the `htpasswd` command that comes with Apache:
+You can generate a password hash using any bcrypt tool you like.
+You can use the tool found on the `/tools` page after you installed FreeBeeGee.
+Another option is the `htpasswd` command that comes with Apache:

 ```
 htpasswd -bnBC 12 "" "mysupersecretpassword!!!11" | tr -d ':\n'